sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 }
 ```

-In short, explicitness does not need to translate in complexity.
+In short, explicitness does not need to translate as complexity.

 ## 02: Basic types